 In January 2017, the FASB issued guidance to simplify the measurement of goodwill.
 The guidance eliminates Step 2 from the goodwill impairment test.
-Instead, under the amendments in this guidance, an entity should perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
-An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
+Instead, under the amendments in this guidance, an entity should perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit with it's carrying amount.
+An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 Additionally, an entity should consider income tax effects from any tax deductible goodwill on the carrying amount of the reporting unit when measuring the goodwill impairment loss.
-The guidance also eliminates the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
-An entity is required to disclose the amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of net assets.
+The guidance also eliminates the requirements for any reporting unit with a zero or negative carrying amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of net assets.
 The guidance is effective for public business entities for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, and early adoption is permitted for interim or annual goodwill impairment tests performed for testing dates after January 1, 2017.
 The guidance must be adopted on a prospective basis.
 We do not expect this guidance to have an impact on our consolidated financial statements.